 However, when Javier Cang (Javy) messaged me from Philippines this was not on his mind and neither mine.
 Our reference was the documentary Meru based on the first ascent one of its peak, Shark’s fin that was steep and super technical, by Conrad Anker, Jimmy Chin and Renan Ozturk.

-This was in the first week of July and I had just landed in London (with friends for a U2 concert) and was making my way through the immigration.
-Thanks to the free airport Wi-Fi and the long queue we chatted enough to confirm that three of them would be coming for Meru Base Camp Trek in October.
+This was in the first week of July, 2017 and I had just landed in London (with friends for a U2 concert) and was making my way through the immigration.
+Thanks to the free airport Wi-Fi and the long queue we chatted enough to confirm that three of them would be coming for Meru Base Camp Trek later that year in October.

 And very soon in three months the three of them became twelve including Tapas and me from Rustik Travel, the organizers of the trek.

 Day 1/14 Oct, 2017: Drive from Dehradun to Gangotri (3,100 m/10,200 ft): 250 km/11 hrs

 I hate road journeys esp. in the mountains.
 Ask me to walk or hike the distance in whatever terrain, I’ll do it.
 But traveling in a vehicle through the winding and curvy mountain roads it gets to me.